lilfolr/cits5503-book/Part1.md

 # Part 1 - Setting up boto

 You will need python to use the boto API.
-We will be using python3, and boto3
+We will be using python3, and boto3.

 ## Installing python3 & pip3

-You can either install python and pip on your computer, or ssh into a new EC2 instance \[see Lab 1\].
+We'll be using a new EC2 instance, similar to that set up in Lab 1.

-If you use your own PC, and it's not ubuntu, some of the commands below will need to be modified.
+Follow the Lab 1 instructions to set up the new instance - noting that you can re-use your security group and key pair.

-For either choice, you can find a guide [here](https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-python-3).[^1]
+Once you have accessed your instance via ssh, type `sudo apt-get update` then install by following the guide [here](https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-local-programming-environment-on-ubuntu-16-04).

 Verify the installation was successful by running the `python3` and `pip3` command: